You are a Trustee of a Special Needs Trust: What Do You Do Now?

 The director of the United States Centers for Medicare and Medicaid Services, charged by Congress to implement the Medicaid programs, has advised all State Medicaid Directors on how to treat Medicaid payback trusts.
 That memo indicated that states have the right to "monitor distributions from the trusts to be sure the funds are used for the benefit of the disabled person."
 Such a demand for verification of trust disbursements is therefore likely, and you should expect it.
 You must also be responsive to requests for information from DHS regarding the trust and expenditures from the trust.

 A. SSI Guidelines

 The SSI program requires periodic reports for all SSI recipients.
 These reports must be completed for eligibility to continue.
-The Representative Payee (you or the beneficiary, if you are acting for him/her) must report the existence of your Supplemental Needs Trust to SSA, and provide a copy of it if requested.
+The Representative Payee (you or the beneficiary, if you are acting for him or her) must report the existence of your Supplemental Needs Trust to the SSA and provide a copy of it if requested.
 In addition, you or the beneficiary must report all of the following: